-SN.
-Timeline Milestone 1 Within one (1) month of REs shall provide 76 details of the cloud issuance of framework services, if any, currently deployed by them.
-2 Within three (3) months of The REs shall submit a roadmap issuance of framework (including details of major activities, timelines, etc.) for the implementation of the framework.
+Table 18 SN.
+Timeline Milestone 1 Within one (1) month of issuance of framework REs shall provide 83 details of the cloud services, if any, currently deployed by them.
+2 Within three (3) months of issuance of framework The REs shall submit a roadmap (including details of major activities, timelines, etc.) for the implementation of the framework.

-76 The details of cloud deployment shall be submitted in the format provided in Appendix-A iv.
+$^{^{83}\,\}mbox{The}$ details of cloud deployment shall be submitted in the format provided in Appendix- A iv.
 The above-mentioned reporting shall be done to the authority as per the existing mechanism of reporting for systems audit/ cybersecurity audit.

-3 From three (3) to twelve Quarterly progress report as per the (12) months of issuance roadmap submitted by the RE. of framework 4 After twelve (12) months Compliance with respect to the of issuance of framework framework to be reported regularly
+3 Quarterly progress report as per the roadmap submitted by the RE.
+4 After twelve (12) months Compliance with respect to the of issuance of framework framework to be reported regularly

-63.5.
+65.5.
 Scope: